jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

 request.timeout;      // max time a request can take to complete (in ms), default is `0` request.readyState;   // no default value

+request.responseType = 'json';  // could also be 'text', 'arraybuffer', 'blob', 'document'
+                                // see comments below in Data Serialization > Receiving JSON data

 // since request.send is asynchronous, can use event listener on 'load' request.addEventListener('load', event = {
   var request = event.target;  // the XMLHttpRequest object
   console.log(request.responseText);
 });
 ```

 - events
   - `readystatechange` : occurs after request is instantiated and after request is sent
     - 'OPENED', 'HEADERS_RECEIVED', 'LOADING', 'DONE'